punkave/node-netpbm/README.md

 We love pull requests.
 But you gotta make sure the tests still pass. cd to the `tests` folder and run `node test.js`.
 If it blows up, your code isn't ready.

+## Changelog

+1.0.0: Prevent `node-netpbm` from crashing if the netpbm utilities produce no output without an error code (thanks to Alexander Johansson).
+Also decided to declare 1.0.0 stable since this is the first change in many moons.

 ## Contact

 Created at [P'unk Avenue](http://punkave.com), an amazing design-and-build firm in South Philly.
 Feel free to drop [Tom Boutell](mailto:tom@punkave.com) a line with questions.
 Better yet, send pull requests and open issues on [http://github.com/punkave/node-netpbm](github).